Old Postcards of Garforth

 Where possible I have noted the sequence numbers for the cards and presented them in order.
 Any card which starts NN means 'no number' i.e. I have assigned my own NN numbers just so I can keep track of them.
 Over time I may be able to give some of the NN cards their correct numbers.

 Bramley were a local Leeds company based in Cross Gates just up the road from Garforth.
-The company address is given as Bramley, Publisher, The Electric Press Printing Works, Cross Gates, Leeds
+The company address is given as Bramley, Publisher, The Electric Press Printing Works, Cross Gates, Leeds.

-There are several Bramley cards without numbers, those which are sequenced are e.g. ‘B19’.
-Other cards are simply marked with ‘B’ in one corner or just the number.
-There are many gaps in the sequence here which could be of other places or missing Garforth cards.
+There are several Bramley cards without numbers, those which are sequenced are e.g. 'B19'.
+Other cards are simply marked with 'B' in one corner or just the number.

 The Frith company is still in existence today as Francis Frith who sell many items with their old images on as well as old maps etc.

-Frith cards are marked with a place code (of their own devising) and a number.
-The place code for Garforth is GFH so all Frith cards for Garforth are marked e.g. ‘GFH3’.
 This sequence is also used for the Lilywhite cards (the owner of Lilywhite later ran Frith) however the cards in each series are not the same i.e. Lilywhite GFH2 is different to Frith GFH2.

-There are 46 Garforth images in the Frith archive (51 including tints).
-Currently only a subset of those appear on the main Frith website for purchase.
-Historically not all Frith images of a given place were published as postcards so it's unknown how many of the 51 might physically exist other than those shown below.
+Historically not all Frith images of a given place were published as postcards so it's unknown how many of each set might physically exist other than those shown below.

-The Frith cards are dated from either c.1955 (GFH1-19) or c.1965 (GFH20-46).
+For Garforth the Frith cards are dated from either c.1955 (GFH1-19) or c.1965 (GFH20-46).

 Not all Frith cards in the gallery below can be viewed at full size due to copyright restrictions, all Frith cards are copyright The Francis Frith Collection and those that can be viewed are used with permission.

-Garforth Main Street c.1955
+Main Street

-Garforth St Marys Church c.?
+St Marys Church

 I don't have any information on this company, there is only a single card but the back is marked ‘HOBBIES’ above postcard but without an address.
 There do not appear to be any sequence numbers and the card is an early one posted in 1905.

 There are no sequence numbers with each card just being marked A. W. Hoult, Post Office, Garforth to the front and no further details being printed on the back.
-Postally the cards seem to be dated from around 1920s.

 The Laycocks cards are marked with ‘Laycock’s Real Photo Series’ but no other company details.
 There was an E.W.
 Laycock who had a newsagents in Church Lane, I believe these cards will have been created by him for sale from his shop.
 As such all of the Laycock’s cards are likely to be of Garforth.